-Note: Kevin’s guest post or parts of it are also posted on other blogs.
+Note: This article, or parts of it, may have been posted to other blogs.
 It is not entirely unique to this site.

 Depression, also known by some as the silent killer.
 And for good reasons.